Xyvir/Lithic/README.md

 ---
 *An extension of [TiddlyStudy](https://github.com/postkevone/tiddlystudy) based on [TiddlyWiki](https://tiddlywiki.com/).*

+# Todo
+- [ ] Include Vollkron fonts under /src/isntead of pulling them from Google CDN so they work offline.

 # Roadmap
 1. Version 1 Released:
 - Lithic is packaged as a plugin